musaab03/ai.gram/README.md

 git clone https://github.com/musaab03/ai.gram
 ```
 3. Then cd into the server directory
-4. Create an .env files
-5. In .env add the following lines </br>
+4. Create an .env file and add in the following lines </br>
 ```
 OPENAI_API_KEY=""
 MONGO_URI=""